andreaslordos/Olympia/README.md

 ### Things I'm thinking on working on:

--RNatural Language Processing instead of looking for 'activation words'
+-Natural Language Processing instead of looking for 'activation words'

 -Using twilio to send text alerts